• Home

 For more information on which oils you could use as a natural remedy for menstrual pain, here is an in-depth article discussing 7 different essential oils for menstrual cramps.

-Essential oils alone can be quite potent so it is recommended to dilute them with a carrier oil before use – especially if you have sensitive skin.
-I love to self-massage with a blend of coconut oil as my carrier oil of choice and a few drops of lavender essential oil now and again when dealing with period pain, it also aids with sleep and smells amazing!
+Essential oils alone can be quite potent, so it is recommended to dilute them with a carrier oil before use – especially if you have sensitive skin.
+I love to self-massage with a blend of coconut oil as my carrier oil of choice and a few drops of lavender essential oil now and again when dealing with period pain.
+It also aids with sleep and smells amazing!
 Essential oil massages are definitely one of my top favourite natural remedies for period pain.